UKCloud/documentation/articles/azure/azs-sco.md

 ### Azure Stack Hub service reporting

 - Visibility.
 You can use the UKCloud Azure Stack Hub portal to configure multiple views of your estate and monitor the health of your services in real time.
 This includes utilisation of individual components, alerts and recent operations.

-- Reporting.
-Maintenance notifications and Service Status reports are delivered through the Portal and via the [UKCloud status page](https://status.ukcloud.com/).

 **Billing.** We provide you with monthly bills covering your monthly spend.